hollislau/angular_crud/README.md

-# Two-Resource REST API with Angular CRUD Interface
+# Two-Resource REST API with Angular CRUD Interface and Directives

 Store your favorite Star Trek and Star Wars characters in a database and randomly pit them against one another in battle!